Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 <Name> <Resource-Manager-Url> <ActiveDirectory-Authority>
 ```

-The ActiveDirectory Authority in the output will be your Azure Authoirty Host
+The ActiveDirectory Authority in the output will be your Azure Authority Host

 ### Determine the Tenant Id for Azure Stack